Skip to main content

 • Automatic detection: No manual configuration required for port forwarding.

-• Seamless integration: Easily interact with services like TensorBoard, or custom web applications running in your workspace.
+• Seamless integration: Easily interact with services such as TensorBoard or custom web applications running in your workspace.

 1. Start your service or application within the workspace as you normally would.

-2. The port automatically appears in the Anyscale console under the "Ports" section of your workspace.
+2. The port automatically appears in the Anyscale console under the Open ports section of your workspace.

 3. Click on the port link to open the service in a new browser tab.